The game-changer that makes

 It is easy to talk of God’s mercy but it is shocking and humbling to realise what God’s mercy led him to do for us.

 God sent his son Jesus to earth, brimming with kindness and goodness, to take his relationship with humanity to the next level.
-Jesus announced that the reign of God on earth was arriving but humanity
+Jesus announced that the reign of God on earth was arriving, and what happened?

 We couldn’t.
 But God knew we were going to do that.
 He told Jesus to accept rejection and execution and Jesus kept telling his followers that this would happen.